dexzeer/txtEmperor/README.md

 # TXTEmperor
 ## A lightweight cross-platform text editor and viewer built with Expo and React Native.
-Edit, preview, save, and share TXT files on Android, iOS, and the web.
+Edit, preview, save, and share TXT files on iOS & Android.

 Table of Contents
 - Prerequisites